-Gynecomastia occurs when there is an imbalance in your testosterone and estrogen levels.
-All men have some estrogen.
-However, if these levels get too high, it can result in man boobs.
-There are three peak onset times for gynecomastia:
+Gynecomastia occurs when there is an imbalance in your estrogen and testosterone levels.
+This can surprise patients as many did not know that all men have some degree of estrogen, and if the levels get too high, the end result is gynecomastia also known as “man boobs”.
+There are three peak onset periods for gynecomastia:

-- Infancy: This typically resolves within 2-3 weeks of birth.
+- Infancy: This usually resolves within 2-3 weeks of birth.

-- Puberty: Hormonal imbalances during this time can result in swollen breast tissue, but it usually goes away on its own within 6 months to 2 years.
+- Puberty: Hormonal fluctuations can lead to swollen breast tissue.
+Again, this may resolve on its own within 6 months to 2 years.

-- Adult Age: Gynecomastia peaks in men between the ages of 50-69.
-As many as 1 in 4 men in this age group will be affected.
+- Adult Age: 50-69 is the peak age for gynecomastia.
+It is estimated that 1 in 4 men in this age bracket will be affected.

 - Klinefelter’s syndrome

-- tumors involving the testes, adrenal glands or pituitary gland
+- Tumors on the testes, adrenal glands or pituitary gland